SiENcE/luis/README.md

 14. **DialogueWheel**: Circular interface that presents selectable options in a radial format
 15. **Custom**: Add your own drawing function
 16. **FlexContainer**: Special container for flexible layouts
+17. **DialogueBox**: Animated dialogue box with a gradual text reveal effect

 ## Getting Started